Elderandi/jQRadialPopOutNavBar-part2/README.md

-This project is part one of making an interactive pop out radial nav bar.
-This will be done using only vanilla jQuery, CSS, and html for teaching purposes.
+This mini project uses pure jQuery and CSS to make a radial pop-out nav bar for websites.